GerritCodeReview/plugins_its-base/hooks-its/src/main/resources/Documentation/config.md

 In this part we describe, how to specify which events in Gerrit (E.g.:
-“Change Merged”, or “User ‘John Doe’ voted ‘+2’ for ‘Code-Review’ on a change”) should causes what action (e.g.: “Set issue's status to ‘Resolved’”) on the ITS.
+“Change Merged”, or “User ‘John Doe’ voted ‘+2’ for ‘Code-Review’ on a change”) trigger which action (e.g.: “Set issue's status to ‘Resolved’”) on the ITS.

 Actions on the ITS and conditions for the action to take place are configured through the rule base in `etc/its/actions.config` in the site directory.
-The rule base is a git config file, and may contain an arbirary number of rules.
+The rule base is a git config file, and may contain an arbitrary number of rules.
 Each rule can have an arbitrary number of conditions and actions.
 A rule fires all associated actions, once all of its conditions are met.